-WaveDivision Holdings, LLC ("Wave") entered into agreements with Millennium Digital Media Systems, LLC ("Millennium") to purchase the Millennium cable systems in Michigan, Oregon, and Washington (the "Subject Systems") for \$157 million.

-As discussed by the Chancery Court, even though the purchase agreements contained no solicitation provisions, the provisions did not prevent Millennium from pursuing an alternative refinancing deal shortly after the purchase agreements were signed.
+WaveDivision Holdings entered into agreements with Millennium Digital Media Systems to purchase the Millennium Digital cable systems in Michigan, Oregon, and Washington (the "Subject Systems") for \$157 million.
+As discussed by the Chancery Court, even though the purchase agreements contained no solicitation provisions, the provisions did not prevent Millennium Digital from pursuing an alternative refinancing deal shortly after the purchase agreements were signed.

-Wave brought a breach of contract action against Millennium.
-The action alleged that Millennium breached the no solicitation provisions of the purchase agreements.
-The Chancery Court found that Millennium breached both purchase agreements, and as a result, Wave was entitled to damages.
+WaveDivision brought a breach of contract action against Millennium Digital.
+The action alleged that Millennium Digital breached the nosolicitation provisions of the purchase agreements.
+The Chancery Court found that Millennium Digital breached both purchase agreements, and as a result, WaveDivision was entitled to damages.

-The Chancery Court concluded that Wave is only entitled to recover the net loss it suffered because of the Millennium breach.
-More specifically, Wave is entitled to recover:

-- 1. the value it expected to realize from the purchase agreements less - 2. any cost avoided by not having to perform (most obviously, the purchase price) and less - 3. any mitigation that Wave was able to achieve by purchasing substitute cable systems.
+The Chancery Court concluded that WaveDivison is entitled to recover only the net loss it suffered because of the Millennium Digital breach.
+More specifically, WaveDivision is entitled to recover the value it expected to realize from the purchase agreements, less any cost avoided by not having to perform (most obviously, the purchase price), and less any mitigation that WaveDivision was able to achieve by purchasing substitute cable systems.